jsimell/Portfolio/README.md

-# A single page portfolio website with vanilla JavaScript
+# A single page portfolio with vanilla JavaScript
 This project is my first complete web development project.

 I decided to do this project because I wanted to get a good grasp of vanilla Javascript, HTML, and CSS, before delving deeper into more advanced frameworks.